 People in the Black Country are being urged to think carefully about which health service they should use during this week’s industrial action.

-Pharmacies, GP appointments, walk-in centres, minor injury units and urgent treatment centres will continue to be available during the industrial action and can help people with a range of injuries and illnesses.
+Pharmacies, GP appointments, walk-in centres, minor injury units and urgent treatment centres will continue to be available during this period and can help people with a range of injuries and illnesses.